jonZlotnik/jonZlotnik.github.io/content/about/index.md

 ## In-article heading --- it's an H2 because your title is the H1

-And after another paragraph or two or three, you may want to add a subheading, which would be an H3, so it would be like the following.
+And afterr another paragraph or two or three, you may want to add a subheading, which would be an H3, so it would be like the following.

 ### Subheading (H3)